PrestaShop/prestashop-specs/core/front-office/cart rules calculations.md

-# SPECIFICATIONS - CORE - FRONT OFFICE - CART RULE AMOUNT CALCULATIONS
+# SPECIFICATIONS - CART RULE AMOUNT CALCULATIONS

 A cart rule can contain 1 or many cart actions.
 The amount of a cart rule is the sum of amounts resulting from each action